The affinely invariant distance correlation: The affinely invariant distance correlation for multivariate normal populations

 For cases in which $q = 1$ and $p$ is odd, we can again obtain explicit expressions for $\widetilde{\V}^2(X,Y)$.
-In such cases, the ${}_3F_2$ generalized hypergeometric functions in (\ref{eq:aidcov}) reduce to Gaussian hypergeometric functions of the form ${}_2F_1 (-\tfrac12,-\tfrac12;k+\tfrac12;\rho^2)$, $k \in \N$, and it can be shown that these latter functions are expressible in closed form in terms of elementary functions and the $\sin^{-1}(\cdot)$ function.
-For instance, for $p = 3$, the contiguous relations for the ${}_2F_1$ functions can be used to show that
+In such cases, the ${}_3F_2$ generalized hypergeometric functions in (\ref{eq:aidcov}) reduce to Gaussian hypergeometric functions of the form ${}_2F_1 (-\frac{1}2,-\frac{1}2;k+\frac{1}2;\rho^2)$, $k \in\N$, and it can be shown that these latter functions are expressible in closed form in terms of elementary functions and the $\sin^{-1}(\cdot)$ function.
+For instance, for $p = 3$, the contiguous relations for the ${}_2F_1$ functions can be used to show that Further, by repeated application of the same contiguous relations, it can be shown that for $k = 2,3,4,\ldots$\,,